 There are many facts about rabbits that will amaze you and some that, in my opinion, are essential for you to understand if you already have rabbits or intend to have pet rabbits.

-Did you know that rabbits are the third most popular pet after cats and dogs?
+Did you know that rabbits are the third most popular pet?